lordsoflegacy/lordsoflegacy.github.io/_posts/Season 1/2025-06-25-Legacy-League-Standings-Season-1.md

 ## Standings

+> You may need to horizontally scroll the table below to view full information.
+{: .prompt-info }

 |   Place   | Name and surname                                                          | Total points | [1][league-1-1] | [2][league-1-2] | [3][league-1-3] | [4][league-1-4] |
 |:---------:|---------------------------------------------------------------------------|:------------:|:---------------:|:---------------:|:---------------:|:---------------:|
 | $$ 1. $$  | Ludwik "Explor" Jachowicz                                                 |   $$ 36 $$   |        6        |       12        |        9        |        9        |